-Rules and Regulations governing the examinations for the Master of Science Programmes BioBased Materials (BBM) and Systems Biology (MSB) of the Faculty of Science and Engineering (FSE) of Maastricht University (UM).
-The Rules and Regulations have been approved by the Board of Examiners of the Maastricht University Sciences masters and take effect on August 30, 2021.
+Rules and Regulations governing the exams and final examinations for the Master of Science Programmes BioBased Materials (BBM), Imaging Engineering (MIE) and Systems Biology (MSB) of the Faculty of Science and Engineering (FSE) of Maastricht University (UM).
+The Rules and Regulations have been approved by the Board of Examiners of the Maastricht University Sciences masters and take effect on September 4, 2023.

-- Article 1: Applicability of the rules and regulations
+Article 1: Applicability of the Rules and Regulations

-- Article 2: Definitions
+Article 2: Definitions

-- Article 3: Tasks of the Board of Examiners
+Article 3: Tasks of the Board of Examiners

-- Article 4: Appointment and composition of the Board of Examiners
+Article 4: Appointment and composition of the Board of Examiners

-- Article 5: Working method and decision process of the Board of Examiners
+Article 5: Working method and decision process of the Board of Examiners

-- Article 6: Examiners
+Article 6: Examiners

-- Article 7: Communication
+Article 7: Communication

-- Article 8: Registration for modules
+Article 8: Registration for courses5

-- Article 9: Withdrawal from modules
+Article 9: Withdrawal from courses

-- Article 10: Additional modules
+Article 10: Additional or Extracurricular courses; curriculum flexibility

-- Article 11: Exemption
+Article 11: Exemption

-- Article 12: Grades
+Article 12: Grades

-- Article 13: Grade point average (GPA)
+Article 13: Grade point average (GPA)7

-- Article 14: Passes
+Article 14: Passes7

-- Article 15: Attendance requirements
+Article 15: Attendance requirements7

-- Article 16: Examinations
+Article 16: Examinations

-- Article 17: Resit examinations
+Article 17: Resit examinations

-- Article 18: Disability provisions
+Article 19: The degree

-- Article 19: The degree
+Article 20: Distinction

-- Article 20: Distinction
+Article 21: Appeals procedure9

-- Article 21: Appeals procedure
+Article 22: Directive on fraud including plagiarism and fabricating and/or falsifying research data

-- Article 22: Directive on fraud including plagiarism and fabricating and/or falsifying research data
+9

-- Article 23: Irregularities
+Article 23: Irregularities

-- Article 24: Amendments
+Article 24: Amendments 12

-- Article 25: Hardship clause
+Article 25: Hardship clause

-- Article 26: Execution and Data of Commencement
+Article 26: Execution and Date of Commencement 12

-Appendix: MSB and BBM Master Thesis Rules and Regulations 2021-2022
+Appendix 1: BBM, MIE and MSB Master Thesis Rules and Regulations

-Article 1: Applicability of the rules and regulations
+Article 1: Applicability of the Rules and Regulations

-- In accordance with Article 7.12b of the Dutch Higher Education and Research Act (WHW), the Board of Examiners (BoE) has formulated these Rules and Regulations for the execution of its tasks under the act.
-These Rules and Regulations apply to the education and examinations of the full-time Master of Science programmes in Biobased Materials (BBM) and Systems Biology (MSB), hereafter called the programme, and as further defined in the Education and Examination Regulations (EER) of the Master of Science programmes. - The rules and regulations apply to all students who are registered for any of the above mentioned Master of Science programmes and to students from other programmes, faculties or institutions of higher education as well as contract students, insofar as they follow components of the programmes to which these rules and regulations apply. - 3.
-The rules and regulations are adjusted each year and enacted by the BoE.
+- In accordance with Article 7.12b of the Dutch Higher Education and Research Act (WHW), the Board of Examiners (BoE) has formulated these Rules and Regulations for the execution of its tasks under the Dutch Higher Education and Research Act (Wet op het Hoger onderwijs en Wetenschappelijk onderzoek/ WHW).
+These Rules and Regulations apply to the education, exams and final examinations of the full-time Master of Science programmes in Biobased Materials (BBM), Imaging Engineering (MIE) and Systems Biology (MSB), hereafter called the programme, and as further defined in the Education and Examination Regulations (EER) of the Master of Science programmes. - 2.
+The Rules and Regulations apply to all students who are registered for any of the abovementioned Master of Science programmes and to students from other programmes, faculties or institutions of higher education as well as contract students, insofar as they follow components of the programmes to which these Rules and Regulations apply. - 3.
+The Rules and Regulations are adjusted for each academic year and enacted by the BoE.